STACKIT

 < 95,0%100%

-Other customer claims for reduction of remuneration are excluded.
-Any customer claims for damages remain unaffected.
+Further claims of the customer for reduction of the remuneration are excluded.
+Any claims for damages of the customer remain unaffected.

-In the case of STACKIT Cloud Services, which are provided by SIT and used by the customer who purchases the STACKIT Cloud Services, action can be taken by SIT at their own discretion to detect weak points both in SIT’s area of responsibility as well as in the customer’s area of responsibility (“Security Incidents“) at an early stage.
-The customer’s area of responsibility, in particular, encompasses all hardware, applications and software from third parties which are not provided by SIT (“customer’s area of responsibility“).
+For STACKIT Cloud Services provided by SIT and subscribed by the customer, SIT may take measures at its own discretion to detect vulnerabilities in the area of responsibility of SIT as well as in the area of responsibility of the customer at an early stage.
+In particular, all hardware, applications and software of third parties which are not provided by SIT (“customer’s area of responsibility“) are within Customer’s Area of Responsibility.

-If security incidents in the customer’s area of responsibility are detected by SIT or an external service provider for SIT, the customer is informed of these.
-Depending on the level of severity of the security incident the customer is obliged to take timely and appropriate action for their area of responsibility to avoid the security incident (e.g. by patching the affected application).
-If the customer’s area of responsibility is not secured with the latest patches or Workarounds, for example, the area of responsibility may harbor security risks for SIT or the customer themselves, or if the quality of the STACKIT Cloud Services is negatively influenced or put at risk by a security incident in the customer’s area of responsibility, SIT retains the right to corresponding countermeasures according to number 3.3.
+If security incidents in the customer’s area of responsibility are detected by SIT or external service providers of SIT, the customer will be informed about them.
+Depending on the severity of the security incident, customer is obliged to take appropriate measures for its area of responsibility in a timely manner to avoid the security incident (e.g. by patching an affected application).
+If, for example, the customer’s area of responsibility is not secured with the latest patches or workarounds, if the area of responsibility harbors security risks for SIT or the customer itself, or if the quality of the STACKIT Cloud Services is negatively affected or jeopardized by a security incident in the customer’s area of responsibility, SIT reserves the right to take appropriate countermeasures pursuant to clause 3.4.

 To detect potential security incidents in the customer’s area of responsibility, log data of customer systems or perimeter data (e.g. firewalls, switches, routers and others) can undergo a rules-based evaluation for anomalies and potential security incidents.
 Appropriate vulnerability scans (proactive and reactive) can also be performed for systems available on the Internet.